guardian/frontend/docs/03-dev-howtos/18-working-with-emails.md

 - https://davidcel.is/posts/stop-validating-email-addresses-with-regex/
 - http://www.ex-parrot.com/~pdw/Mail-RFC822-Address.html

-2) If you want to provide some helpful feedback to the user, just check the address has a `.` and at least one `@`
+2) If you want to provide some helpful feedback to the user, just check the address has at least one `@`

 ```
 function validate(form) {